-Germany is an active contributor to international peace and prosperity.
+Germany contributes actively to international peace and prosperity.
 It has played a key role in addressing ongoing conflict in Ukraine and Islamic State terrorism in Iraq and Syria.
 As the EU’s largest economy, Germany exerts significant influence over the group’s common foreign and economic policies, including measures to help Europe recover from a multi-year debt crisis.

 The NATO alliance is the anchor of German defence and security policy.
-Germany was the second-largest troop contributor to the NATO-led mission in Afghanistan and continues to provide troops in Afghanistan as part of the Resolute Support Mission.
-Germany is a contributing member of the UN peace missions in Darfur, South Sudan, Liberia, Lebanon, Western Sahara and Mali and is also contributing to the Building Partner Capacity Coalition in Iraq.
-In 2016 Germany will release a new defence white paper, outlining at the highest level the features and objectives of German security policy.
+In Afghanistan, Germany contributed many troops to the NATO-led mission, an expert to the UN Assistance Mission and continues to provide troops for the Resolute Support Mission.
+Germany contributes to UN peace missions in Darfur, South Sudan, Liberia, Lebanon, Western Sahara, Kosovo and Mali and to the Building Partner Capacity Coalition in Iraq.

 Germany is the world’s fourth-largest economy with a GDP of US$3.9 trillion in 2014.
 It is also the globe’s third-largest exporter, with goods and services exports in 2014 worth US$1.8 trillion, equating to nearly half of Germany’s total GDP.
 Germany’s export strengths are in manufacturing, while services exports are less developed.

 Australia and Germany have a warm and vibrant bilateral relationship.
-Strategic dialogue on global political, security and defence issues has increased in recent years.
+Strategic dialogue on global political, security and defence issues has increased in recent years, particularly following signature of the Berlin-Canberra Declaration of Intent on a Strategic Partnership in January 2013.
 Both countries are committed to deepening economic linkages and promoting international trade liberalisation.
 They work closely together in multilateral fora such as the UN and G20 to address non-proliferation and disarmament issues, climate change, counter-terrorism and poverty alleviation.

 Significant recent developments

-Chancellor Merkel visited Australia in November 2014, becoming only the second German Chancellor to do so.
-During the visit, Chancellor Merkel and former Prime Minister Abbott announced a new high-level advisory group to examine ways of deepening the bilateral relationship.
-The Australia-Germany Advisory Group, co-chaired by Australian Finance Minister Mathias Cormann and Minister of State at the German Federal Foreign Office, Dr Maria Böhmer, met in Berlin in July 2015 and in Canberra in October 2015.
-The co-chairs presented their report to leaders in November 2015.
+Chancellor Merkel visited Australia in November 2014.
+During the visit, Chancellor Merkel and former Prime Minister Abbott announced a new high-level advisory group, co-chaired by the Australian Finance Minister and the Minister of State at the German Federal Foreign Office, to examine ways of deepening the bilateral relationship.
+The chairs presented their report to leaders in November 2015.

-Containing 59 recommendations across five themes – trade and investment, strategic dialogue, science and education, diversity and integration, and culture and sport – the report provides a blueprint to take the already strong bilateral partnership to a new level.
+Containing 59 recommendations across five themes – trade and investment, strategic dialogue, science and education, diversity and integration, and culture and sport – the report provides a blueprint to strengthen further the bilateral partnership.